Audrey Otto 1937 - 2020 - Obituary

 Audrey Ruth Otto was born March 27, 1937, to Edmond and Margaret (Yarger) Niswender in Toledo, OH.
-She was reunited in Heaven with her only daughter Paula, on Paula's birthday, June 26th.
+She was reunited in Heaven with her only daughter, Paula, on Paula's birthday, June 26th, 2020.
 Audrey married Clyde "Norman" Otto on November 26, 1969.

 She earned her Master's Degree from Eastern Michigan University.
 She would represent her Eastern Michigan Eagles by wearing her sweatshirt with great pride.